Preparations before your exchange period

 These sessions are for you to ask questions concerning the Erasmus+ scholarship.
 The open office hour will be held on Mondays and Fridays from 12:30 until 13:30.
 It is intended for brief questions, for urgent matters please e-mail: email@example.com

 The meetings will take place via Microsoft Teams.
 These are open sessions with many students attending from all faculties, you won’t be placed in a queue.
 Each student can ask a question or type it and 2 Mobility Team staff members will be there to answer.

 To be able to join the meeting please click on the button “Join Meeting” below this webpage.

 Students with an EU passport do not need a visa to study in another EU country.
 See the Nuffic website for information about studying in other countries.
 If you are selected to study at a partner university in a country for which a visa is required, you should apply for this yourself and in good time.
 You will receive a letter of invitation and any other necessary papers from the host university for your visa application, and if needed the International Office can issue a Study Abroad declaration.
 For detailed information about visa and procedures you should contact the embassy or consulate of the guest country, Nuffic, or the website of the partner university.
 Make sure you begin your application in plenty of time.
 These procedures often require a good deal of patience, as well as time (and money).
 Students with a non-EU-passport should contact the International Relations/Visa section via the Front Office of the Central Student Administration.

 If you have a OV-student card financed by the government (Dutch students), you can receive a compensation for the months you are abroad.
 Please mind that you will only receive a compensation for complete months.
-The exact rules can be found on the DUO website.
-You can download a form on the DUO website or preferably use the form we send you (we have filled in most fields in this form).
-You can mail this form to us (email@example.com) and we will mail it back to you.
-Please don't print and scan, we work completely digital.
+You will receive this form via Mobility Online in due time.